 Regulations for Small UAS

 All UAS that are un-tethered and are larger than 0.55 lbs.
 (250 grams) must be registered with the FAA.
 For a Small UAS, which weighs less than 55 lbs., registration can be done online at the FAA Drone Zone.

-All UAS that weight more than 55 lbs. must be registered with the FAA by using a paper application process.
+All UAS that weigh more than 55 lbs. must be registered with the FAA by using a paper application process.
 The registration application can be downloaded from the FAA aircraft certification section.

 FAA Online UAS Registration

-The FAA offers online registration for hobbyists and commercial users of Small UAS that weight less than 55 lbs.
+The FAA offers online registration for hobbyists and commercial users of Small UAS that weigh less than 55 lbs.
 Registration costs $5 per UAS and lasts for three years.

 Hobby Flying Registration

 Hobbyists can register a Small UAS online.
 They do not need to have a pilot’s license as long as the fly their Small UAS under the Special Rules for Model Aircraft (section 336).